-1. First-Time Homebuyer (First-Time Homebuyer) must meet one of the following requirements to qualify:
+- 1. First-Time Homebuyer- (First-Time Homebuyer) must meet one of the following requirements to qualify: - a.

-- a.
 The potential homebuyer or spouse has had no ownership in a principal residence for a three-year period ending on the purchase date of the property.
 If either qualifies under one of these requirements, both are considered First-Time Homebuyers. - b.
-The potential homebuyer is a single parent who has only owned a home with a former spouse while they were married. - c.
+The potential homebuyer is a single parent who has only owned a home with a former spouse while they were married.

+- c.
 The potential homebuyer is a displaced homemaker who has only owned a home with a spouse. - d.
 The potential homebuyer is an individual who has only owned a principal residence not permanently affixed to a permanent foundation, according to applicable regulations. - e.
-The potential homebuyer is an individual who has only owned a property that was not in compliance with state or local building codes and which cannot be brought into compliance for less than the cost of constructing a permanent structure. - 2.
-Project-A project may consist of one or more structures as long as all of the residential units in the structure(s) are included in the total project units.
-Units may not be distributed within one or more structures and be designated as separate projects.
-The Bank, in its sole discretion, may make an exception to this definition for a state tax credit agency "hybrid" project, or similar scenario, where certain residential units within a structure (s) are identified by a separate legal description and financed and operated independently.
+The potential homebuyer is an individual who has only owned a property that was not in compliance with state or local building codes and which cannot be brought into compliance for less than the cost of constructing a permanent structure. - Project-A project may consist of one or more structures as long as all of the residential units in the structure(s) are included in the total project units.
+Units may not be segregated within one or more structures and be designated as separate projects.